+On Part 1 of this series I discussed how to improve client engagement with regards to feeling empowered to do their tapping homework.
 In this series of EFT Practitioner article series part 2, I will explore what I call the “arc of a tapping session.”
-As a coach, mentor and supervisor of beginner and advanced practitioners, I have noticed that what is often lacking and often complained of is a sense of structure within their EFT sessions.
+As an AAMET certification mentor and advanced practitioner mentor, I have noticed that what is often lacking and often complained of is a sense of structure within their EFT sessions.
 I will hear a practitioner begin a session by asking something generic like, “So, how are you today?”
 While this may be a natural question it can often create a tangent that can take up a quarter of a session explaining their stresses of the day rather than being the opportunity to work with the focus of why this paying client is coming in for help.
 I also find that practitioners commonly “run out of time” at the end of a session and frequently begin follow up sessions without having a sense of continuity from the previous one.
 So here are my recommendations for how to design a template of sorts for your initial and follow up sessions.
 There is of course no right or wrong way to do this, but the feedback I have received engenders appreciation so I thought it might be useful to share.

 “The Initial Session”.
 There are no rules for how long a first session should be.
 It will vary based upon your experience level, your professional/licensure scheduling requirements, what simply feels right to you, etc. Personally I still prefer 90 minute initial sessions with a new client, especially with one who has little to no EFT experience.
 I will offer what I personally think are the most important elements of a first session.
 I look at the first session as having a parabolic curve with a “Warm-up”, “the Tapping Work” and the “Wind-down.”